-Failing satisfactory settlement under Step 1, within Fifteen (15) working days following receipt of the Step 1 decision, the Grievance shall be submitted in writing to the Manager of Plant Services.
-For the outlying Districts of Michipicoten, Chapleau, Hornepayne and the North Shore, the grievance may be submitted to the Principal of the School to be forwarded to the Manager of Plant Services.
+Failing satisfactory settlement under Step 1, within fifteen (15) working days following receipt of the Step 1 decision, the grievance shall be submitted in writing to the Manager of Human Resources.

-Within five (5) working days of receipt of the grievance, the Manager of Human Resources shall arrange a meeting between the Union grievance Committee and the Board Grievance Committee.
-A decision shall be rendered in writing within ten (10) working days of the meeting.
+Within five (5) working days of receipt of the grievance, the Manager of Human Resources shall arrange a meeting between the Union Grievance Committee and Board representatives.
+A decision shall be rendered in writing within ten (10) working days of the grievance meeting.

 The employee's supervisor and the grievor may be present.
-A conference call shall be considered a meeting with respect to fulfilling the requirements of this Article.
+A teleconference shall be considered a meeting with respect to fulfilling the requirements of this Article.